 Don’t chase references with lofty titles because you think their position is impressive to us … we don’t care.
 We want to see sincere letters from faculty, administrators and professionals with whom you’ve worked and who know you.
 Educate your references on the program at WWS; let them know why you are applying here specifically and your plans post-graduation; show them your résumé and/or personal statement, this will allow them to write well-informed letters.

 The same advice applies to MPP applicants; however, we recommend two professional letters and one academic letter.
 The “academic” letter should come from a professor or even a professional who can attest to your ability to contribute to an academically rigorous quantitative program.

-Ph.D. applicants, you will want to select faculty who can comment on your research skills and academic strengths and abilities, as well as your inclination to contribute to new research in meaningful ways in the future.
-If coming with work experience, professional references can be useful in evaluating accomplishments and milestones made with organizations and in research.
+Ph.D. applicants: you will want to select faculty who can comment on your research skills and academic strengths and abilities, as well as your inclination to contribute to new research in meaningful ways in the future.
+If you have work experience, professional references can be useful in evaluating accomplishments and milestones made with organizations and in research.

 Check back for the next application tip!